 - Fold the pastry under the rim of the pie plate, to build up the edge, then flute the edge by pressing the outer edge between thumb and index fingers, press the pastry around the finger, at the same intervals, about 1/2-3/4 inch.

-- Chill the pastry at least 30 minutes, when you prepare your filling, before to bake, as directed on your recipe.
+- Chill the pastry for at least 30 minutes, when you prepare your filling, before baking, as directed on your recipe.

 La Dorure Notes:

 - The ratio of flour and fat should remain the same, 1/2 cup fat to 2 cups flour.
-Keep the same ratio, if you decrease or increase the amount of ingredients.
+Keep the same ratio, if you decrease or increase the number of ingredients.

-- For more flakiness, use only a rich butter.
+- For more flakiness, use only rich butter.
 The shortening helps the crust to maintain its structure.

-- All-purpose flour is the best for pie crust recipe, also some recipes have lard, instead of shortening.
+- All-purpose flour is the best for pie crust recipes, also some recipes have lard, instead of shortening.

 - Some recipes add vinegar, baking powder, buttermilk powder, or egg, each one of them changes the texture of the crust.
 If you’re looking for the classic and flakiest crust, use only the ingredients above.

-- Use the water gradually, and feel the pastry with your fingers, the less the water the best is the crust, tender and flaky.
+- Use the water gradually, and feel the pastry with your fingers, the less water the best is the crust, tender and flaky.
 Water is just to moisten ingredients.

 - To prevent the crust from bubbling or shrinking while baking, prick with a fork, several times.

-- You can freeze the uncooked pie crust up to two months, by wrapping the pastry disk in aluminum foil, until you want to serve.
-Let the dough to rest at room temperature, alt least 10 minutes, to relax before rolling it out.
+- You can freeze the uncooked pie crust for up to two months, by wrapping the pastry disk in aluminum foil, until you want to serve.
+Let the dough rest at room temperature, at least 10 minutes, to relax before rolling it out.